-Israel is home to \$35 billion worth of mobility innovations that are re-shaping the global industry, with over 250 autonomous and connected startups.6 It strives to be a global leader in the field of smart transportation and autonomous driving, and is making significant progress in integrating advanced technologies in infrastructure, on-demand transportation, connectivity and MaaS.
+Israel is home to US \$35 billion worth of mobility innovations that are re-shaping the global industry, with over 250 autonomous and connected start-ups.
+12 Israel strives to be a global leader in the field of smart transportation and autonomous driving and is making significant steps towards integration of advanced technologies in infrastructure, on demand transportation, connectivity and MaaS.

-In a comprehensive report7 published in September 2019, the Israeli MOT shared its vision and goals for smart transport.
-It aims to harness the smart transport revolution to provide optimal mobility for all road users through four key principles:
+In a comprehensive report13 published in September 2019, MOT shared its vision and goals in the smart transportation field.
+MOT aims to harness the smart transportation revolution to provide optimal mobility to all road users through four key principles:

-Using agile governance and regulation to enable the development and deployment of innovative mobility services by the private sector
+Using agile governance and regulation to enable the development and deployment of innovative mobility services by the private sector.